 Ira Sohn has been a professor of economics and finance at Montclair State University in New Jersey since 1984.
 Before that, he worked closely with Nobel Laureate Wassily Leontief on long-term global projections of energy, metals, and agricultural commodities.
 Over the last decade, in addition to serving as editor of Long-Range Forecasting for Foresight, he assessed these forecasts — made 30 years ago — in light of the economic, financial, technological, and demographic changes witnessed in the global economy.

-Dean Sorensen, Integrated Business Planning Column Editor
+Niels van Hove, Integrated Business Planning Column Editor

 Aris Syntetos is a professor of Operational Research and Operations Management at Cardiff University and Supply-Chain Forecasting editor for Foresight.
 He also serves on the Executive Committee of the International Society for Inventories Research (ISIR) and on the board of directors of the International Institute of Forecasters (IIF).
 Aris has advised many businesses on supply chain forecasting and inventory management.

 Mark Little, Book Review Column Editor